tslocke/hobo/README.markdown

 </code>

  * The main idea of the translate tag is to replace the wrapped content with the translated string identified by the key.
 By using the content of the key as a default value its possible to leave the templates mostly as they are.
-Just wrap the strings that shall be translated with the <ht> tag.
+Just wrap the strings that shall be translated with the &lt;ht&gt; tag.

  * If you don't provide a translation file/keys everything should keep as is.